Geometry and covariance of symmetric teleparallel theories of gravity: Discussion

 {\bf General teleparallel theories.} Finally, we would like to mention some thoughts regarding the case of general teleparallel theories written in terms of tetrads.
 In this case, there also exists a frame for which the spin connection vanishes.
 It can be obtained simply because, by the very meaning of vanishing curvature, there exists a basis of covariantly constant vectors.
 However, the affine connection on the manifold cannot be made equal zero since generically there is torsion.
 In these general teleparallel theories we must treat the tetrad and the metric as two independent variables.
 If the metric is restricted by the tetrad being pronounced orthonormal (or with some other fixed matrix of its scalar products \cite{Golovnev:2023yla}), then we are back to the metric teleparallel.
 If the tetrad is restricted to be composed of coordinate vectors (i.e. no anholonomy), then we are back to symmetric teleparallel.
 Note though that, in the most general case, the discussion of type I and type II symmetries becomes then a bit more involved since we do have non-trivial incarnations of both diffeomorphisms and local linear transformations of tetrads.

-Let us also note in passing that a possible non-Ostrogradskian way to get rid of the higher derivatives in the covariant symmetric teleparallel would be to write the action with the metric $g_{\mu\nu}$ and the connection coefficient $\Gamma^{\alpha}_{\mu\nu}=e^{\alpha}_n \partial_{\mu} e^n_{\nu}$ in terms of an arbitrary tetrad, therefore having both the metric and the tetrad as dynamical variables, and then to add a constraint term $\lambda^{\mu\nu}_n \left(\partial_{\mu} e^n_{\nu} - \partial_{\nu} e^n_{\mu}\right)$, which guarantees that the vectors $e^n$ can be written as gradients of some scalars.
+Let us also note in passing that, as we saw in Section \ref{sec:technical}, a possible non-Ostrogradskian way to get rid of the higher derivatives in the covariant symmetric teleparallel framework would be to write the action with the metric $g_{\mu\nu}$ and the connection coefficient $\Gamma^{\alpha}_{\mu\nu}=e^{\alpha}_n \partial_{\mu} e^n_{\nu}$ in terms of an arbitrary tetrad, therefore having both the metric and the tetrad as dynamical variables, and then to add a constraint term $\lambda^{\mu\nu}_n \left(\partial_{\mu} e^n_{\nu} - \partial_{\nu} e^n_{\mu}\right)$, which guarantees that the vectors $e^n$ can be written as gradients of some scalars.
 Of course, the price to pay then is the necessity of working with the Lagrange multipliers, in front of the non-integrable constraint.